oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * To provide a cluster-wide API for querying Hubble flow data.
 * In Cilium, what does security identity 0 represent in the eBPF datapath?
   * Any identity, acting as a wildcard allow
+* You observe that a security identity appears as 0 in the Hubble output.
+What does this indicate?
+  * The identity is invalid or not found.
 * You want to set up a policy in Cilium that enforces that endpoints labeled with `env=prod` can only be accessed by other endpoints that also have `env=prod`.
 Which Cilium policy field would you use to define this base requirement?
   * fromRequires (labels)
 * What is a primary limitation of the Kubernetes Ingress API in handling advanced traffic routing?